-For a quite some time CTOs, development managers and other technical stakeholders have an option to hire dedicated developers from outsourcing companies and get all the benefits they are used to be getting from freelancers.
-Dedicated development teams becoming more and more popular, but there are lots of questions and doubts surrounding this model.
+For quite some time CTOs, development managers, and other technical stakeholders have an option to hire dedicated developers from outsourcing companies and get all the benefits they are used to be getting from freelancers.
+Dedicated development teams are becoming more and more popular, but there are lots of questions and doubts surrounding this model.

 – Can we start with 1 or 2 developers?

-– Will I have the same level of control over them as we had over freelance developers?
+– Will I have the same level of control when I hire dedicated developers as we had over freelancers?

 Here you’ll find answers to these and many more questions.

-Dedicated development teams or dedicated development center is the outsourcing model specifically designed to help them fixing issues with freelancers and classic time and material outsourcing approach.
-In this article, we’ll speak about the advantages and disadvantages of hiring dedicated developers over freelancers to help you choose the best approach according to your needs.
+Dedicated development teams or dedicated development center is the outsourcing model specifically designed to help them fix issues with freelancers and classic time and material outsourcing approach.
+In this article, we’ll speak about the advantages and disadvantages to hire dedicated developers over freelancers and help you choose the best approach according to your needs.

 - Why hire dedicated developers

 Hiring a software development team is one of the most complicated tasks for tech companies.
 When you’re a startup, things get even more complicated, because of the time and financial restrictions.
 Fortunately, we are living in a time when we are no longer bound by our location when speaking about the IT industry.
 Thus software companies can access the global talent pool and find people who suit their needs in terms of qualification, cost, and experience all around the globe.
 Yes, this is related to some communication difficulties.
 However, if you’ll search well enough, you’ll find a vendor or people with the exact same mindset as yours.
 Also, there is an opinion, that not being able to vocally tell your colleagues in the same room something important and immediately forget about that is good.
 Just imagine the world where all your fellow managers and developers make all comments directly in Jira or Slack, where everything is fixed forever.
 Sounds like a dream.